Midcoast Maine Photography Workshop: July 10, 2020

 These one-day and multi-day trips, which fill up fast, draw photographers of all abilities from all over the world.
 At Ben’s favorite shooting locations around Maine, and in concentrated classroom sessions, Ben shares his best shooting and editing tips, helping new photographers master the basics and seasoned photographers take their skills to the next level.
 The bonds participants forge last long after the workshop has ended.
 “I love the camaraderie that develops,” Williamson says.
 “That’s very gratifying.”

 Explore Maine with acclaimed photographer Benjamin Williamson.
-Ben knows the coast of Maine like no other, and his excitement for photography is absolutely contagious.
 When we think of what makes Maine special, we think of quiet working harbors and scenic lighthouses on rocky peninsulas.
 The coast from Pemaquid to Port Clyde encapsulates this mystique perfectly.
 Ben will determine the best locations on the day of the workshop based on his reading of the weather and conditions.
 Possible locations include Harpswell, Orr’s and Bailey islands, Popham Beach, Five Islands, Pemaquid Point Light, New Harbor, Port Clyde, Marshall Point Light, Owls Head, Rockland, Rockport, and Camden harbors.
 These workshops are designed to maximize learning opportunities and provide guidance on creating the kind of images you want to create.
 This is not a photo tour.
 There will be individual instruction based on your goals and your questions.
 We photograph from sunrise to sunset on our one-day workshops.
 There will also be classroom time where we discuss a range of topics that lead to successful image making.
 Lessons are limited to 5 people per day.

 FREQUENTLY ASKED QUESTIONS